Elements6007/lvgl-wasm/README.md

 # Enter that directory
 cd emsdk

-# Download and install the latest SDK tools.
+# Download and install version 2.0.6 of the SDK tools.
+The latest version 2.0.7 fails to build lvgl-wasm.
-./emsdk install latest
+./emsdk install 2.0.6

-# Make the "latest" SDK "active" for the current user. (writes .emscripten file)
+# Make version 2.0.6 active for the current user (writes .emscripten file)
-./emsdk activate latest
+./emsdk activate 2.0.6

 # Activate PATH and other environment variables in the current terminal
 source ./emsdk_env.sh